 Truck accidents are often high-stakes cases for insurance companies because 18-wheelers and semi-trucks are much larger than passenger vehicles, and they typically cause much more serious injuries.
 With the sheer amount of force involved with truck accidents, traumatic brain injuries, broken bones, spinal cord injuries, and other severe injuries are common.
 Those serious injuries often require long-term medical care, which may cost hundreds of thousands of dollars or more.

 You need to contact an experienced Houston truck accident lawyer of your own as soon as possible.
-The attorneys at Michael P. Fleming & Associates, P.C. are well-versed at dealing with complicated insurance claims and coordinating coverage to seek the maximum recovery for our clients.
+The attorneys at Fleming Law, P.C. are well-versed at dealing with complicated insurance claims and coordinating coverage to seek the maximum recovery for our clients.
 We are prepared to hold trucking companies accountable for negligence, even when their insurance carriers stand in the way.

 Contact an Experienced Houston Truck Accident Lawyer

-The Houston truck accident attorneys at Michael P. Fleming & Associates, P.C. understand the complexities involved in truck accidents and how traumatic an accident can be.
+The Houston truck accident attorneys at Fleming Law, P.C. understand the complexities involved in truck accidents and how traumatic an accident can be.
 Our compassionate Houston truck accident lawyers will work hard to ensure you receive the full and fair compensation you deserve.